Alio-Kh/container/README.md

 ## Test your Container
 #### Memory limit test
-For testing the momory limit of your container you can run and execute hungry.c file in the the container's shell
+For testing the memory limit of your container you can run and execute hungry.c file in the the container's shell
 ```bash
 gcc -o hungry hungry.c
 ./hungry